rajangdavis/osvc_node/README.md

 ## Todo
 I am looking to implement the following items soon:

-1. Update QueryResults and QueryResultsSet to use Promises
+1. Update QueryResultsSet to use Promises
-2. Have JSON show up if 404/400 error
 3. Update Documentation
 4. Test suite (in progress)